An ancient craft that relies on the hands of the baker

 The Windows to the Kitchen

-All of the reclaimed windows on the west side of our retail area were sourced from Salvage One in Chicago
+All of the reclaimed windows behind our counters were also sourced from the Evanston Rebuilding Warehouse.

 Whether you’re looking for lunch, a quick coffee break or simply enjoy the smell of freshly baked bread, we’d love to see you!Find Us